 Returns Promise<void>

-Use this for service discovery, health checks, and capacity planning.
+Use this for health checks, topology discovery, and throughput monitoring across the mesh.

 Parameters